 Kabyle Berbers, no matter where they live, need the chance to become disciples of Jesus Christ.

-* Pray for a strong movement of the Holy Spirit will bring entire Kabyle Berber families into a rich experience of God’s blessing.
+Pray for a strong movement of the Holy Spirit to bring entire Kabyle Berber families into a rich experience of God's blessing.

 |Profile Source: Keith Carey|